Zak Irvin: Dominican Republic (2018)

 On May 2, 2018, Irvin signed with Metropolitanos de Mauricio Báez of the Dominican Torneo de Baloncesto Superior (TBS).

 Mexico (2018)

 For the 2018–19 season, Irvin signed with the Abejas de León of the Mexican Liga Nacional de Baloncesto Profesional.
 He had 16 points and 9 rebounds in a loss to Aguacateros on November 3, 2018.

 Return to Westchester (2018–2020)

 On December 6, 2018, Irvin re-signed with the Westchester Knicks.
 He was on the Knicks 2019 NBA Summer League roster.
 On October 17, 2019, Irvin signed with the New York Knicks, but was waived on October 18.

 Bank of Taiwan (2020–2022)

-Irvin played for the Bank of Taiwan of the Super Basketball League in Taiwan for 2020–21 season and 2021–22 season.
+Irvin played for the Bank of Taiwan of the Super Basketball League in Taiwan for the 2020–21 and 2021–22 seasons.

-On October 24, 2022, Irvin joined the Maine Celtics training camp roster.
+On October 24, 2022, Irvin joined the Maine Celtics' training camp roster.
 However, he did not make the opening-night roster.